haddocking/whiscy/README.md

 Too few arguments for this modified version of PROTDIST
 Usage: protdist <infile> <outfile>
 ```
-everythin is ready.
+everything is ready.

-There is only one final step where we tell WHISCY where to find MUSCLE binary.
+There is only one final step where we tell WHISCY about where to find MUSCLE binary.
 Edit `$WHISCY_PATH/etc/local.json`:

 ```json
 {